cljfx/css/README.md

     ".button" {:-fx-text-fill "#111111",
                :-fx-padding ["4px" "8px"],
                ":hover" {:-fx-text-fill :black}},
-    ;; URL has stringified version of keyword in query part of URL, and hash of a style map ;; in a fragment part.
-Query part is used to lookup style map in a global registry, and ;; fragment is used to indicate that style is changed when it's redefined to trigger CSS ;; reload in JavaFX
+    ;; URL has stringified version of keyword in query part of URL, and a hash of a style ;; map in a fragment part.
+Query part is used to lookup style map in a global ;; registry, and fragment is used to indicate that style is changed when it's ;; redefined to trigger CSS reload in JavaFX :cljfx.css/url "cljfx-css:?my-app.style/style#-1561130535"}
-    :cljfx.css/url "cljfx-css:?my-app.style/style#-1561130535"}

 ;; let's see how loaded CSS looks like: